Open a Company in Hong Kong in 2026

 1. How To Choose Your Company Name

-The first step to register a company in Hong Kong is to choose a company name.
-A Hong Kong limited company can have its name expressed in English or in Chinese, or with names in both languages.
+First, a Hong Kong limited company can have its name expressed in English or in Chinese, or with names in both languages.
 If you adopt an English name, then “Limited” shall be the last word of the name.
 If you adopt a Chinese name, then it shall end with “有限公司”.

 At Get Started HK, we are proud to have over 1,000 Google reviews and more than 100 real video testimonials from satisfied clients.
 These video testimonials are powerful because they feature genuine customers speaking about their experience, not just anonymous text on a website.
 When you register a company in Hong Kong, you need to have a “company secretary” who is either a Hong Kong resident or a Hong Kong company.
 A company secretary is not an administrative role.
 It is a role to comply with the registration purpose.
 There are 6 important tips when choosing a company secretary service provider.

-1. Beware of Real vs Fake Reviews
+Beware of Real vs Fake Reviews

 We’ve noticed that one competitor has purchased a Trustpilot account from another agency.
 That account had more than 10 years of history and originally belonged to a completely different company.
 They now pretend those reviews are their own.
 When reading reviews, always check carefully: